Five East Bay Spots to Escape the Rat Race

 You thought California was easy living, huh?
 Maybe you’re from here and you already knew better.
 There’s no doubt that this is the most beautiful state in the country, perhaps the most beautiful place on earth, but it certainly comes at a price—one you pay in cash, flesh, time, sweat and tears.

 Packed like sardines into our cars, onto the highway, into our little rooms and shared homes with their leaking refrigerators and postage stamp yards, we seek any path we can out of this rat race.
 The laboratory maze, it seems, is constantly reconfigured to confuse us.
-Must we chew through the walls to escape the noise, the stench and chaos?
+Must we chew through the walls to escape?

-Pause!
-When you’re just about ready to pull your hair out; before you gnash and grind your teeth into dull nubs—just pause.
+When you’re just about ready to pull your hair out, before you grind your teeth into dull nubs—just pause.
 Take a deep breath.
 Rebuild and restore your sanity at these scattered oases of tranquility in the East Bay—these sacred pilgrimage sites where you can reconnect with the eternity within you.
 You can get away from it all—even when you’re in the middle of it all.
 Don’t forget: even the worst days have to end!

 Mountain View Cemetery, Oakland